 We will collect information you voluntarily provide us with when you contact us with queries, complaints or feedback regarding our services.

 We may collect information relating to your health, such as any hearing impediment, dyslexia, epilepsy, or any other medical condition which may require an adjustment to our ICT equipment to allow us to properly and appropriately provide our training services to you.
-We may also collect information relating to ethnicity through our Equality and Diversity monitoring forms for students.
+We may collect information relating to ethnicity through our Equality and Diversity monitoring forms for students.
+We may also collect copies of relevant identification papers for the purposes of identifying candidates for online examinations.

 Subject to the above paragraph, we do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.